oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/connect-cluster-flow/connect-cluster-flow.md

-# Kubernetes Monitoring Solution Deployment
+# Connect to the Kubernetes Cluster

 ## Introduction